 2. Discovery Green

 Discovery Green (1500 McKinney Street, Houston) always has something going on.
-Currently, there is an immersive experience exhibit called Mosaic of Light by HYBYCOZO.
-It’s not hard to miss after sunset, with the lights illuminating the pathways of the Brown Promenade.
+Currently, there is an exhibit called Synchronicity of Summer implemented by the Houston Art Alliance.
+University of Texas professor, Margo Sawyer, came up with the design while planning for the park.
 You can find all of the upcoming events at Discovery Green here.

 3. Moody Center for the Arts